kentonj/debtstar/README.md

   - Plaid API interaction - token exchange, accessing resources
   - Local postgres DB for storing access tokens
   - Read/Writes to/from Cloud Firestore

+Check out the READMEs in the `web-app` and `backend` directories for details on implementation and deployment.